Most people think that they need to “file” for separation, and then “file” for divorce. This is not true.

 What you Should Know about Separation Agreements

 A common reason clients ask for separation agreements is because their bank has asked for one.
 They want to transfer the title of their home from both parties to the spouse who will be keeping the home after the divorce, and their bank says it requires a separation agreement for this to proceed.
-However, there is a much less expensive legal document that will satisfy your bank, which TDS provides.
+In other cases, they have agreements regarding parenting, support, or the division of property, that they want to be “put on paper” so that they keep each other accountable, and protect themselves legally.

 A legal separation agreement in Alberta is a written document drafted after a married couple separates.
 A typical separation agreement includes clauses pertaining to the particulars of the parties and their children, spousal support, the division of the matrimonial assets, parties’ personal assets and liabilities, custody, parenting, child support, and financial disclosure.
 It is, in essence, an all-encompassing document that covers the agreements made by both parties.